vidakDK/gs-power/README.md

-- Used full Python Docker image instead of Alpine because building `numpy`, `scipy`, `matplotlib`, `numba`, `pandas` is difficult with Alpine, as we need to manually include all the C libraries.
+- Used full Python Docker image instead of Alpine because building `numpy`, `scipy`, `matplotlib`, `numba`, `pandas` is difficult with Alpine, as we need to manually build all the C libraries.